The Big History Behind January 6th, Part 2: Gold, Silver, and Cryptocurrency

 In 1933, the United States was in the grip of the Great Depression and in need of immediate intervention.
 Franklin Delano Roosevelt was inaugurated on March 4, 1933, and immediately set about implementing a program of spending — “The New Deal.”

 The plan depended on the issuance of new currency (“printing” money, in effect) that could help un-stick the economy, stimulate purchases, help fund government jobs, and the like.
 Until that time, US currency had been backed by gold.
-Many businessmen felt that this was a recipe for disaster, and that devaluing the dollar by printing as many as we wanted was, in effect, a kind of theft.
+Many businessmen felt that the New Deal was a recipe for disaster, and that devaluing the dollar by printing as many as we wanted was, in effect, a kind of theft.

 In 1933, Maj.
 Gen. Smedley Butler, was approached by a man named Gerald MacGuire about the possibility of intervening to force Roosevelt to return to the gold standard, effectively terminating the New Deal programs.
 MacGuire attempted to recruit Butler for several months.

 Butler blew the whistle, and testified to Congress that the plan, backed by a network of industrialists he believed was tied to the American Liberty League, was to raise an army of 500,000 “super soldier” veterans and stage a siege on Washington.
-Roosevelt would be forced to either accept Butler as a “Secretary of General Affairs” (who, in effect, would be the acting President)—or he would be killed.
+Roosevelt would be forced to either accept a “Secretary of General Affairs” (who, in effect, would be the acting President)—or he would be killed.

 There are multiple accounts of the plot, but it was generally believed to have been supported by executives from DuPont, J.P.
 Morgan, Goodyear, Anaconda Copper, and Bethlehem Steel — with ammunition supplied by Remington Arms company, a DuPont subsidiary.
 The plot was also allegedly supported by J. Howard Pew of Sun Oil, a longtime friend and supporter of Robert W. Welch, who would later found the John Birch Society.